Marklogic-retired/marklogic-data-hub/examples/healthcare/README.md

 # Entities
 Entities represent the data you are modeling.
-For this example we provide the **patientrecords** entity.
+For this example we provide the **Patients** entity.
 Inside this entity definition you will find all of the example flows.

 # Flows
 Flows are sets of plugins that work together to create an envelope document.